 We know that to succeed in this challenging environment we must focus on strengthening partnership working and encourage closer working between all parts of the NHS and social care to improve services for patients.

-Berkshire West is one of eight system nationally identified by NHS England to operate as an Accountable Care System
+Berkshire West is one of eight system nationally identified by NHS England to operate as an Integrated Care System